goharbor/harbor-helm/README.md

 # Helm Chart for Harbor

-**Notes:** The master branch is in heavy development, please use the codes on other branch instead.
+**Notes:** The master branch is in heavy development, please use the other stable versions instead.
 A high available solution for Harbor based on chart can be find [here](docs/High%20Availability.md).
 And refer to the [guide](docs/Upgrade.md) to upgrade the existing deployment.

 ## Introduction